KSaiPrashanth/JavaScript-Mini-Projects/README.md

 **10. Drange and Drop**
 A simple drag and drop project that allows users to drag and drop elements from one container to another.
 [View Code](10-Drange%20and%20Drop/index.html)

+**11. Age Calculator**
+A simple age calculator that calculates your age based on your date of birth.
+[View Code](11-Age%20Calculator/index.html)